Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 3-5 m. sun till shadow hardy between -12/-15°C

 -sulcatum (picture above right) Very handsome bamboo with erect culms and graceful leaves.
-In the park 'Bambous au Provence'.
+The picture was made in the park 'Bambous au Provence'.

 PHYLLOSTACHYS